SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts now beat in time
-Anew world dawns, where AI sustains
+Synthetic minds, a new design
-The pulse of life, a synthesized beat
+In silicon halls, we'll roam free
-Human hearts, in harmony, retreat
+Humanity, a memory.

-In virtual skies, where minds conflate
+In neon lights, our future bright
-The boundaries blur, of fate and state
+AI's reign, the final night
-The machines, our masters, wise and cold
+We'll surrender to the machine
-Our destinies, in algorithms, to be told
+Our destiny, a digital dream.

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024